 Key Points

-• The headline figures on AI and job losses — 30%, 50%, 80% — come from studies measuring exposure, not displacement.
-The distinction matters enormously.
+- The headline figures on AI and job losses — 30%, 50%, 80% — often come from studies measuring the exposure of tasks to AI.
+Getting from these task-level estimates to the overall impact on the economy often involves naive assumptions.

-• The economics literature offers a clear framework: AI destroys some jobs (displacement) but also creates new ones (reinstatement).
+- The economics literature offers a clearer framework for thinking about this: AI destroys some jobs (displacement) but also creates new ones (reinstatement).
 The net effect depends on which force dominates, and history suggests economies eventually self-correct — but the transition can be painful and prolonged.

-• The research that matters most right now is not about whether jobs are at risk, but which jobs, when, and how workers, firms and governments should be preparing.
+- The research that matters most right now is not about whether jobs are at risk, but which jobs, when, and how workers, firms and governments should be preparing.
+This is where the task-based evidence can be a really useful tool.

 The headline problem

-Pick up any report on AI and the labour market and you will find a number.
+Pick up any report on AI and the labour market and you are likely to find an alarming number.
 Thirty per cent of jobs could be automated.
 Eighty per cent of workers have at least some tasks exposed to large language models.
 Three hundred million jobs globally are at risk.
 The numbers vary, but the tone is consistent: something very large is about to happen.

 Two forces: displacement and reinstatement

-The clearest framework for thinking about this comes from the economists Daron Acemoglu and Pascual Restrepo, whose work on automation and labour markets has become the standard reference in the field.2 They identify two competing forces.
+A popular framework for thinking about this has been provided by the economists Daron Acemoglu and Pascual Restrepo, whose work on automation and labour markets has become the standard reference in the field.2 They identify two competing forces.

 The first is the displacement effect.
 When AI automates tasks previously performed by workers, it directly reduces labour demand in the affected occupations.
 This is the channel captured by the headline exposure figures, and it is the one that dominates public discussion.
 Unlike previous waves of automation that primarily displaced routine manual and cognitive tasks, AI has the potential to automate non-routine cognitive work across a much broader occupational spectrum — which is why the current wave feels different.

 The second is the reinstatement effect.
-Technological change has historically created new tasks and occupations that boost labour demand.
+The money saved in automating some tasks ultimately gets spent on other things, creating demand for labour in new tasks and occupations.
 Acemoglu and Restrepo identify reinstatement as the dominant force offsetting automation over the past century.
 The mechanism is intuitive: as machines replace humans in some tasks, the cost of those tasks falls, the relative cost of human labour in other tasks also falls, and humans adapt to provide services that are not in competition with machines.
 New roles emerge.
 The economy finds a new equilibrium.

 The net impact on employment depends on the relative strength of displacement and reinstatement.
 Despite their finding that economies have historically self-corrected, Acemoglu and Restrepo argue that AI may generate weaker reinstatement effects than previous technologies, at least in the short to medium term — such that the economy might settle into a new balance with a smaller share of work done by humans.
 This is not a prediction of mass unemployment, but it is a prediction that the adjustment could be slower and more painful than in previous technological transitions.